 The American Medical Association (AMA) said in a statement that it invites healthy people to opt out of the health insurance market, forcing premiums up for everyone else.

 That criticism was joined by the BlueCross BlueShield Association.
-The insurer group also said Congress has to provide money now to help stabilize shaky state markets for individual policies.
+The insurer group also said Congress has to provide money now to help stabilise shaky state markets for individual policies.
 Insurers want a guarantee that subsidies to help low-income people with their deductibles will continue.